tdelenikas/smslib/doc/Introduction.md

 SMSLib is licensed by the terms of the [Apache v2 License](http://www.apache.org/licenses/LICENSE-2.0.html).

-## SMSLib v4 vs SMSLib v3
+## Compatibility issues

-Since SMSLib v4 is redesigned in much extent, **it's incompatible with SMSLib v3**.
+Since SMSLib v4 is redesigned to a great extent, **it's incompatible with SMSLib v3**.
 Most of the concepts though are the same, so the transition would not be very difficult.

 ## Features